uchilaka/docs/guides/user-guide.md

 ### Reordering

-Certain layouts support changing the order of items.
-For example, on the List layout you can enable drag-and-drop reordering by clicking on the sort column's header (the left-most column).
-Once enabled, you can reorder items by dragging them by their handle.
-Reordering items is often used to change the way the content is stored and can change your actual project, so you should always use this feature with care.
+Certain layouts support _manually_ changing the order of items.
+For example, on the List layout you can enable drag-and-drop reordering by clicking on the "sort" icon in the header (the left-most column).
+Once enabled, you can drag items to a new order using their handle.
+Reordering instantly updates the actual sort values for all items, so you should be careful using this feature.

 ::: tip
-This feature is only available if your collection supports reordering.
+This feature is only available if your collection has a "sort" field.
 :::

 ### Bookmarking